 Businesses can still succeed and grow in a challenging economy.
 If you have a loyal client base, even in a slow business cycle, some businesses continue to have success.
 It is not unusual for a business to survive and prosper during a difficult period.
 The economy is slow, but your business can still thrive.

-Sometimes companies need to spend more than they have in the past to generate awareness and stay top of mind.
+Sometimes companies need to spend more than they have in the past to generate brand awareness and stay top of mind.
 When business is not growing to the level we want it to, that is often when we become more ingenious and work harder on a strategy for growth, which often involves some spending.
 But before you reach out for brand new clients, consider your customer base—past and current.

 Your existing customer is the best source of future growth, either directly or in the form of referrals.
 Loyalty is a subject that has always drawn interest in marketing circles, and research supports the idea that loyalty is an exceptionally strong motivator.
 Feeling loyalty is not a flickering or fleeting moment; it is an intrinsic, emotional feeling and belief in each of us which drives action and activity.